mizanurrahman70/book-house/README.md

-Book House 📚
-Welcome to Book House, a dynamic and user-friendly platform for book lovers!
-Discover books, track your reading list, and explore more with an interactive experience.

-🌐 Live Site
-Book House - Explore Now

-🚀 Features

-Interactive Navbar: Includes Home, Listed Books, and Pages to Read sections, with Sign In and Sign Up buttons for future authentication features.
-Dynamic JSON Data: Books are loaded from a JSON file containing detailed metadata, including tags, categories, authors, and ratings.
-Responsive Book Cards: Displays books in an eye-catching grid layout with details like author, category, and tags.
-Dynamic Routing: Clicking on a book redirects to its detail page with an in-depth view of the book's information.
-Smart Buttons: Add books to the "Read" list or "Wishlist" with toast notifications and local storage management.
-Sorting & Tabs: Sort books by Rating, Total Pages, or Published Year.
-Tabs separate "Read" books and Wishlist items.
-Custom Shape Bar Chart: Visualize "Pages to Read" with a custom bar chart displaying total pages against book names.
-Error Handling: A custom 404 Page for invalid routes ensures smooth navigation.
-Additional Routes: Includes two extra routes with meaningful content for a richer user experience.

-📂 Project Structure

-JSON Data Format
-Each book entry includes:

-bookId: Unique identifier
-bookName: Title of the book
-author: Author's name
-image: Cover image
-review: Brief review
-totalPages: Total pages in the book
-rating: User rating
-category: Genre or type
-tags: Tags in an array format
-publisher: Publishing house
-yearOfPublishing: Year the book was published
-Key Pages
-Home Page:
-A banner with a title, button linking to Listed Books, and an image.
-Listed Books:
-Displays books added to the Read list or Wishlist with sorting functionality.
-Separate tabs for Read and Wishlist items.
-Book Details:
-Comprehensive details of the selected book with "Read" and "Wishlist" buttons.
-Pages to Read:
-A custom bar chart visualizing total pages of read-listed books.
-404 Page:
-A friendly error message for invalid routes.

-🔧 Challenges Implemented

-Toast Notifications: Alerts for button actions, avoiding duplicate entries in Read and Wishlist.
-Local Storage Management: Efficiently saves and retrieves book data from the browser's local storage.
-Responsive Design: Optimized for desktop and mobile devices for a seamless browsing experience.
-Sorting: Functional dropdown to sort books dynamically.
-Custom Bar Chart: Displays "Pages to Read" with an innovative design.

-📊 Tools & Technologies

-Frameworks: React
-Styling: CSS/SCSS, Figma Design Guidelines
-Data: JSON
-Utilities: Toastify/Sweet Alert for notifications Version Control: GitHub with 10+ meaningful commits
-Charting: Custom Shape Bar Chart

-📱 Responsive Design

-The website is optimized for:

-Desktop: Full-featured layouts and interactions
-Mobile: Intuitive design with readable and organized layouts
-Tablet: Optional adjustments for a clean experience
+# Book House

+Welcome to **Book House**, your go-to platform for exploring, organizing, and discovering amazing books!
+This project was designed to provide an intuitive and visually appealing experience for book lovers.

+## 🌐 Live Site
+Visit the live site here: [Book House](https://book-house70.netlify.app/)

+## 📖 Overview
+Book House is a feature-rich web application where users can:
+- Explore a collection of books presented in an engaging card layout.
+- Add books to their "Read" or "Wishlist" sections with intuitive buttons.
+- View detailed information about each book in a dedicated page.
+- Visualize reading progress using a custom shape bar chart.

+This project was built with a strong focus on following the Figma design, ensuring responsiveness, and creating a seamless user experience.

+## 🚀 Features
+### Core Features
+1. **Navbar**:
+   - Includes the website name/logo and menu items: Home, Listed Books, and Pages to Read.
+   - Contains Sign In and Sign Up buttons (non-functional for this version).
+   - Active route highlighting for easy navigation.

+2. **Banner Section**:
+   - Displays a title and a "View The List" button that navigates to the Listed Books page.
+   - Features an eye-catching image related to books.

+3. **Books Section**:
+   - Showcases books in a grid layout (3 cards per row) with details like author, category, tags, and rating.

+4. **Dynamic Book Details Page**:
+   - Provides an in-depth view of the selected book with information such as publisher, year of publishing, and review.
+   - Includes "Read" and "Wishlist" buttons with toast notifications for actions.

+5. **Listed Books Page**:
+   - Displays books added to the "Read" or "Wishlist" categories.
+   - Implements sorting by Rating, Number of Pages, or Published Year.
+   - Uses tabs to switch between "Read" and "Wishlist" sections.

+6. **Pages to Read Page**:
+   - Features a custom shape bar chart visualizing the total pages of read-listed books.

+7. **404 Page**:
+   - A custom-designed route for handling invalid URLs.

+### Bonus Features
+- **Local Storage Integration**:
+   - Saves "Read" and "Wishlist" data persistently.
+   - Prevents duplicate entries and ensures cross-category exclusivity.

+- **Sorting and Filtering**:
+   - Functional dropdown for sorting books in descending order.

+- **Responsiveness**:
+   - Optimized for desktop and mobile devices.

+## 📊 JSON Data Structure
+The website uses a JSON file containing book data with the following fields:
+- `bookId`: Unique identifier
+- `bookName`: Title of the book
+- `author`: Author's name
+- `image`: Cover image URL
+- `review`: Brief review (non-lorem text)
+- `totalPages`: Number of pages
+- `rating`: Book rating
+- `category`: Book genre
+- `tags`: Array of tags (e.g., ["Suspense", "Adventure"])
+- `publisher`: Publishing house
+- `yearOfPublishing`: Year of publication

+## 🛠 Technologies Used
+- **Frontend**: React
+- **Styling**: CSS/SCSS
+- **Data**: JSON
+- **Alerts**: Toastify/Sweet Alert
+- **Version Control**: GitHub

+## 📅 Development Highlights
+- Followed Figma design guidelines for a professional layout.
+- Ensured 10+ meaningful GitHub commits throughout the project lifecycle.
+- Focused on user-friendly and accessible design principles.
+- Added creative touches like toast notifications and a custom chart.

+## 📱 Responsive Design
+- Desktop: Full-featured layout and interactions.
+- Mobile: Optimized layout for seamless navigation and readability.

+## 💡 Additional Routes
+- Two additional routes were added to enhance user experience with meaningful content.

+## 🏆 Challenges Addressed
+1. Created a functional dropdown for sorting books.
+2. Implemented custom bar charts for visual representation.
+3. Managed dynamic routing and local storage efficiently.

+---

+Thank you for exploring **Book House**!
+Happy reading! 📚